May Club Meeting 15th (Thursday)

 BCAC will be hosting is monthly club shoot at the range on May 18th.
 This is the 3rd Sunday of the month to allow for Mother’s Day celebrations.
 Shooting will start at 10am but we would suggest you show up by 9am to allow time for registration.
 BCAC will be honoring the new optional 9am shoot time for Traditional archers if they wish to participate.
 BCAC will be setting 30 3d targets for this shoot.
 All scores in this shoot will go towards Archer of the Year and Archer Appreciation standings.
 We would love to have volunteers come out to the club before and after the shoot to help us set targets.
-Last month we had a great group of volunteers that helped us get the range set in record time.
 If you would like to participate in the setup of the range we will be meeting at 7am.
 If you can’t make it until later please still come out and join in the fun.
 All volunteer hours will go towards becoming a qualified member (extra benefits as a club member).
 We will likely have a FUN shoot after the shoot but it we are yet undecided what the format will be.

 Completed Range Improvements